 - Top with, diced onions, shredded, red cabbage, jalapenos or chiles, avocado or guacamole, shredded jicama, cilantro, tomatoes, diced peppers, or vegetables of choice.

 - We chose red onions, cilantro and shredded red cabbage with a twist of lime juice to let the flavor of the carnitas really shine.

-If making ahead of time, do not sear the pork.
+- If making ahead of time (or if you know you will have leftovers), do not sear the pork.
 Simply separate the liquid from the cooked pork and store in airtight containers.
 Cool the pork enough to be easy to work with then shred and place in zip top bags with as much air removed as possible.
 You can refrigerate for 2-3 days or freeze up to 3 months.